nikhilgowda123/AIMazeSolvers/README.md

  6. To check the memory used by the algorithms, run the below function with the same list of arguments and options mentioned in STEP - 5.
 For example:

-     - It outputs the current memory and peak memory used to execute the DFS algorithm on maze consisting of 5 rows and 15 columns
+     -It outputs the current memory and peak memory used to execute the DFS algorithm on maze consisting of 5 rows and 15 columns

      `maze.maze_memory_usage(5, 15, 'dfs')`